-One of the biggest challenges for GED® students is finding time to study, or developing a daily study routine, especially if you’re studying at home with a GED guide, GED classes online, or using free online GED test resources.
+One of the biggest challenges for GED® test students is finding time to study, or developing a daily study routine, especially if you're studying at home with a GED test guide, GED test classes online, or using free online GED test resources.

 500,000 People Will Pass the GED This Year.